2023

 Hospitalized Voter Absentee Ballot Request

-The City Clerk is the filing officer for candidates for Alderperson, Mayor and Municipal Judge.
+The City Clerk is the filing officer of candidates for Alderperson, Mayor and Municipal Judge.

 EL-162 Declaration of Candidacy